Janis Krause Acupuncture

 How treatment works:

 To treat any imbalances, fine sterile needles will be inserted at specific acupuncture points along the meridian pathways.
 Your acupuncturist will concentrate on acupuncture points related to specific organs and muscle groups, based on your unique issues and symptoms.
 Your acupuncturist may include other related therapies in your treatment plan, such as cupping massage, gua sha or ear acupuncture.
-Herbal remedies are another important aspect of acupuncture and TCM, and it is important to understand and follow your practitioner’s directions in order to get the most benefit from these treatments.

 For the best treatment results, keep a few things in mind: